RobertoRoos/sawIntuitiveResearchKitWiki/Controller-Boxes.md

 * Solid Orange (Red & Green) - voltage present but too high, above VS_max

 ## Cards A and B

+These LEDs replicate the LEDs from the QLA boards.

 * The LEDs A/B (or C/D for the second card) are used to show that the firmware is fully loaded.
 When the firmware is fully loaded both LEDs will go back and forth between red and green
 * The LED MV is for Motor Voltage.
 It should turn to green when motor power is requested